dev0null/data-structures-and-algorithms/lectures/Section 1 - C, C++ essentials/c_c++_essentials.md

 In C++, a reference is an alias for an existing variable, declared using the '&' operator, which allows for efficient parameter passing and modification without copying.

 ### Definition, Declaration and Initialization of a reference
-Unlike pointers, once a reference is initialized, it cannot be made to refer to a different object or set to null.
+Unlike pointers, once a reference is initialized, it cannot refer to a different object or set to null.

 >A reference **MUST** be initialized at declaration.
 ```C++